Lawnmowers are mechanical things and as such can encounter a wide range of problems – the most common being lawnmowers starting and dying.

 It takes some pretty invasive snooping to identify a blocked gas tank or line, so I’d recommend consulting a pro and paying them to do it for you.

 Wait, Wait, Wait… Professionals?
 This Is Starting to Sound Expensive

 I know you’re probably bracing your bank account for a severe hit, but if your mower is covered by a warranty, you may be able to get the manufacturer to fix it for you for free — hooray!

-Some companies will even send an engineer to your door to either fix the mower right then and there, assess the issue and order parts, or collect it for repairs at a company service depot.
+Some companies will even send an engineer to your door to either fix the mower right then and there, assess the issue, and order parts, or collect it for repairs at a company service depot.
 You won’t have to lift a finger!

-If your warranty has elapsed, or you never had one to begin with, it’s best to look for a small, reputable repairs shop in your area.
+If your warranty has elapsed, or you never had one to begin with, it’s best to look for a small, reputable repair shop in your area.
 These modest outfits are often staffed with highly experienced workers, and the prices are far less scary than you might imagine.

 Lawn Mower Maintenance: Prevention Is Better Than the Cure

 Before we go our separate ways, I thought it’d be a good idea to discuss some pro lawn mower maintenance tips, as the best way to ensure you’re never stuck with this issue again is to take good care of your machine.

 - Clean your air filter — It’s common practice to clean a mower’s air filter once every 25 operating hours, so if it takes you 2 hours to mow your yards, it should be given a good once over every 12 ½ mows.